Business Continuity Management (BCM) Planning – Lessons Learned

 Don’t Let History Repeat Itself

-As the old proverb suggests “Practice Makes Perfect”, companies should take time, effort and resources to prepare themselves for known and unknown external and internal events.
-Once we return to our “new normal”, businesses should perform risk assessments as well as BCM and Disaster Recovery (DR) planning.
+As the old proverb suggests “Practice Makes Perfect”, companies should take time, effort and resources to prepare themselves for known and unknown external and internal events and the possibility that we could have a repeat performance of the previous pandemic.
+As we move to our “new normal”, businesses should perform risk assessments as well as BCM and Disaster Recovery (DR) planning.

 Based on what took place over the last few months, it is a best practice for companies to make developing and/or revising their Business Continuity Management strategies a priority.
 By focusing on contingency planning, emergency responses, crisis management, IT disaster recovery and resumption and recovery planning, businesses will be helping to better position themselves and their employees for success during times of crisis.
 To assist in this effort, the following steps are suggested: